 By Chris Bernotas

 Have you ever thought about how much of a role ‘advocacy’ has in the life of a music teacher?
 It doesn’t matter if you are a band, choir, orchestra or general music teacher; we need to advocate not only on behalf of our students but also on behalf of the study of music in general.
 Very often we are faced with the question of, “Why does my child need this class?”
 There are so many amazing and accurate answers to that particular question but one that often comes to my mind, and to many of the colleagues I talk with, is “because we are teaching skills that go far beyond the band (or choir/orchestra) room.”
 When answering that question I will usually follow up with a flurry of skills students learn through the study of music that are very applicable to business or family life.
 Otherwise known as: “the real world.”
+Of course we know that studying, performing, learning music is a real-life skill on its own, however, relating it to other careers is helpful too.

 I would love to continue the discussion of the many ‘real world’ skills music education helps students learn, however, right now I am going to focus on only one.
 This particular skill is one I find to be the root cause of so much frustration for students, in music and otherwise.
 This skill is the epitome of aggravation for students and one that teachers (yes, us music teachers) must force students to face.
 It is the life skill of hard work.